Consulta OnLine (periodico online) ISSN 1971-9892

 Abstract

-Author analyzes the innovative decision-making
+The Author analyzes the innovative decision-making technique applied

-argumentative schemes, the effects it produces over the legislator and the judicial
+effects it produces over the legislator and the judicial organs, as well as

-organs, as well as some criticisms it arouses due to the lack of compliance
+some criticisms it arouses due to the lack of compliance with the incidental

-with the incidental nature of judicial review of legislation.
+nature of judicial review of legislation.

 LARA TRUCCO